Purpose of Evaluation

 As with the purpose of the Wisconsin Educator Effectiveness (EE) System for evaluating teachers and principals, as well as the Wisconsin-created evaluations for other professional staff roles, the WI Evaluation of Coaches is designed and intended as a performance-based continuous improvement system.
 The Coach Evaluation processes and rubric are intended to provide meaningful and relevant feedback for the instructional, teams, or systems coaches that support guided, individualized, and self-determined professional growth and development.

 A stakeholder workgroup of Wisconsin coaches, evaluators, and coach organizations developed the Wisconsin Coach Evaluation rubric and processes to align to national professional standards and the WI Coaching Competency Practice Profile (CCPP) for coaching systems.
-These WI coach evaluation tools will be available in the Frontline Education Platform starting 2020-21 and Google format that may be used through the individual district’s local storage options.
+The CCPP has recently been updated and the aligned WI coach evaluation tools will be available in the Frontline Education Platform starting 2022-2023 and Google format that may be used through the individual district’s local storage options.

 WI Coach Evaluation User Guide

 The WI Coach Evaluation User Guide provides a foundational understanding of WI’s Coach Evaluation System.
 The Coach Evaluation User Guide outlines the recommended minimum processes for coaches and their evaluators to plan and carry out learning-centered evaluations specific to their unique professional roles.
 The User Guide contains specific examples of application and implementation for different types of coaches: instructional, teams, and systems.

 We are excited to offer growth-focused WI Coach Evaluation record-keeping tools that utilize the newly revised practice rubric to better support your local processes!